-Why Choose Us for Your Child's Liver Transplant
+Why Choose Us for Liver Transplant

 CHOP has one of the largest pediatric liver transplant centers in the country.
 Our surgeons perform anywhere from 10 to 24 pediatric liver transplants each year.
 To date, the program has performed nearly 350 liver transplants, and our survival rates consistently exceed national averages.

 While we have no way of knowing how long your child will have to wait for a compatible liver, you should know that the geographic setting of CHOP can shorten wait times for patients waiting for a liver.
-Organ donation awareness is high in the Pennsylvania, New Jersey and Delaware region, due largely to effective education by state governments.
+Organ donation awareness is high in the Pennsylvania, New Jersey and Delaware regions, due largely to effective education by state governments.
 In fact, Gift of Life, the organ procurement organization for this region, has the highest procurement rate in the nation.

 Since 1995, CHOP and its next-door neighbor, the Hospital of the University of Pennsylvania (HUP), have conducted a joint liver transplant program.
-This affiliation allows CHOP an opportunity to draw upon the experience of one of the nation's largest adult programs.
+This affiliation allows CHOP to draw upon the experience of one of the nation's largest adult programs.
 The two hospitals also conduct ongoing clinical research trials.

 CHOP's association with HUP makes more organs available for our pediatric liver transplant patients.
 For example, livers offered to adult recipients at HUP can often provide liver segments to children through split-liver transplantation (surgeons perform approximately 120 adult transplants per year at HUP).
 We also offer living donation from adult to child.